TypeRocket/docs/v5/composer-install.md

 For beginners, the MU install is the fittest place to start.

 *Note: Only one installation type is required for TypeRocket to work.
-Either the theme install or the root install.
+Either the MU plugin install or the root install.
 Also, you should not install TypeRocket into an existing plugin or theme.*

 ### 2.1 MU Install